Separated Parents – what to do when you want to take your child on holiday

 Again, if an agreement cannot be reached in relation to where the child’s passport is held and this prevents a parent from taking the child abroad, this can be determined by applying to the Court for a Specific Issue Order under the Children Act 1989.

 If your holiday plans this year are still in their infancy, we recommend that you consult the other parent at an early stage with details of your proposed holiday to try to reach an agreement.
 If the other parent will not provide their consent and Court proceedings are necessary, it is advisable to get matters underway as soon as possible to avoid the disappointment of cancelling the holiday or travelling without the child.

-If you have any questions about going abroad with your child and you are struggling to agree matters with your ex-partner, please do contact our specialist Family Solicitors on 0800 389 7093.
-Alternatively, complete our contact us form here and we will arrange to call you back at a convenient time.
+If you have any questions about going abroad with your child and you are struggling to agree on matters with your ex-partner, please do contact our specialist Family Solicitors by completing our contact us form here.